• Skip to primary navigation

 Sparkly winter two ingredient

-To store it I keep it in a plastic bag and place it in our invitation to play wooden tray with whatever other items I decide to put with it (typically play dough tools, cookie cutters etc).
+To store homemade play dough, I keep it in a plastic bag and place it in our invitation-to-play wooden tray with whatever other items I decide to put with it (typically play dough tools, cookie cutters, etc).

 If it happens to get left out overnight or for a few hours it will begin to crumble apart and dry out.
 You can try adding more hair conditioner and cornstarch as needed to try and get it back to the right consistency to play with.

-We had a lot of fun playing with this, this week.
-I plan on making it monthly with different themes and scents so I hope you will come back and check them all out.
+We had a lot of fun playing with this.
+I plan on making it monthly with different themes and scents.

 Recommended Products to Make This Activity